DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/Validation profiles.md

 - Select the **Error tolerance** to specify the validation level.
 If a validation rule fails, this will be used to determine how it reacts.
 Options:
   - **Info** - An Infolog is displayed with information only.
 If the validation rule fails a message will be written to the staging records log but the record will continue to process.
   - **Warning** - An Infolog is displayed with a warning.
 If the validation rule fails a message will be written to the staging records log but the record will continue to process.
   - **Error** - An Infolog is displayed with an error.
-If the validation rule fails, the EDI Document will not be processed, and the staging records will be set to error state.
+If the validation rule fails, the staging records will be set to error state and the target document note created/updated.
+Except for Customer module where an order hold will be applied to the sales order.
+The **Validation error hold code** that was assigned in EDI parameters will be applied to the Sales order.

 The following customer documents have validation profiles:
 - [Customer purchase order](VALIDATION%20PROFILES/Customer%20purchase%20order.md)